Teen Fentanyl Abuse: What Parents Need to Know

 Medications for Fentanyl Use Disorder

-There are also medicines, such as buprenorphine and methadone, that can help your teen stop using fentanyl by binding to the same opioid receptors.13 Because their connection to these receptors is weaker than the fentanyl stimulation, they may reduce drug cravings and help prevent serious withdrawal symptoms.13
+During the initial withdrawal process, your teen’s treatment specialist may prescribe lofexidine.
+This is an FDA-approved, non-opioid medicine that reduces opioid withdrawal symptoms.
+Other medications include buprenorphine and methadone, which can help discourage fentanyl use by binding to the same opioid receptors.
+Since their connection to these receptors is weaker than the fentanyl stimulation, they may reduce drug cravings and help prevent serious withdrawal symptoms.

 Naltrexone is another medication that can help with fentanyl opioid addiction.
 This medication blocks opioid receptors.
 Taking naltrexone eliminates any effect opioid drugs, such as fentanyl, have on your teenager.
-Note that your teen can only begin naltrexone treatment after completing detoxification.13
+Note that your teen can only begin naltrexone treatment after completing detoxification.

 Therapeutic Treatment for Teen Fentanyl Abuse